stratosphereips/StratosphereLinuxIPS/docs/exporting.md

 7. Put the bot OAuth token to the file: ```modules/exporting_alerts/slack_bot_token_secret```
 8. You need to add the new app to the channel in Slack.
 You do this by clicking on the bot's name (is in the messae when you add an integration in the channel), and click 'Add this app to a channel'.
 9. Alternatively you can add the bot to the channel by going to the channel and doing ```/invite @bots_name```.
-9. Edit the slips.conf file, put `slack` in the export\_to variable, and add the channel's name to which you want to send.
+9. Edit the config/slips.conf file, put `slack` in the export\_to variable, and add the channel's name to which you want to send.

     [exporting_alerts]
     export_to = [slack]